Nikku831/wind-turbine-simulator/README.md

 # How to use
 In order to give input, open the file in simulink and you can simply click the block and give repective inputs.

+The outputs(power and torque) will be displayed in the end blocks.

 Let me remind you again this simulator is very basic and simply simulates these mathematical equations.